virteal/l8/README.md

 Each actor has a unique name, provided by the actor creator.
 All actors are remembered in a global registry where one can lookup for them.
-Names are in the form xx.xx.xx where the last xx is generated by the actor itself when only xx.xx. is provided at creation time.
+Names are in the form xx.xx.xx where the last xx is generated by the actor itself when only xx.xx. is provided at creation time (ie when name ends with a dot).

 Actors can be usefull to build distributed systems.
 In these configurations, each javascript process hosts actors and communicate with actors hosted in some